 You even have access to exclusive Concierge areas on the ship.
 The Concierge Lounge is on Deck 12 and includes the concierge guest only exclusive sun deck.
 One very valuable feature is that you can book onboard activities and services up to 120 days ahead of sailing – so you get the first choice.
 This is particularly useful for bookings for the exclusive restaurants Palo and Remy.

 These staterooms are located on Decks 11 and 12.

 Concierge One Bedroom Suite

 Offering 622 square feet of space and sleeping up to 5 guests.
-The stateroom has a separate bedroom with queen-size bed, living area with double convertible sofa, single wall pull-down bed in the living room, walk-in closet, whirlpool in the master bathroom, 2 bathrooms with rain shower.
-Of course there are upgraded amenities and concierge service.
+The stateroom has a separate bedroom with a queen-size bed, living area with double convertible sofa, single wall pull-down bed in the living room, walk-in closet, whirlpool in the master bathroom, 2 bathrooms with rain shower.

 Of course, there are upgraded amenities and concierge services.